Hector-S/RISC-V-Simulator/readme.md

 **---| Licensing/Software Used |---**

 The GUI for this simulator was made using SDL2.
 For more licensing info about SDL2 or additional libraries used, you can look at the LICENSE files in the main directory.

+The Inconsolata.ttf font was used for the GUI.
+Which is under the open font license: https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL